influitive/multiple_man/README.md

 - MultipleMan makes a hard assumption that you're using ActiveRecord for your models.
 This simplifies how models are sychronized, which offers a few benefits like:
-- Transactions are fully supported in MultipleMan.
-Records which aren't committed fully to the database won't be sent to your message queue.

 ## Installation